 You can cancel a running blast campaign to stop the campaign from sending any more messages (for example, if you realize you sent the campaign to the wrong list and want to prevent any more erroneous sends from going out).
 To do this, navigate to Messaging > Campaigns, open the running blast campaign, and click Cancel Campaign.
 The campaign's status is now set to Ready and you can schedule it for another time.

-You can also deactivate triggered campaigns (for example, if you're editing a workflow and want to pause the triggered campaign until you're finished).
+You can also deactivate triggered campaigns (for example, if you're editing a journey and want to pause the triggered campaign until you're finished).
 To do this, navigate to Messaging > Campaigns, open the triggered campaign, and click Deactivate Campaign.
 You can reactivate the campaign if you want to.

 When you cancel or reschedule a recurring campaign, make sure you edit the original campaign (the status should be Recurring)—not one of the completed sends.